akshzyx/create-service-accounts/README.md

 ## Download "create-service-accounts" Repository to your local PC Storage

 - open your github account
-- [github.com/akshzyx/create-service-accounts](https://github.com/akshzyx/create-service-accounts) Download ZIP then extract to your PC folder and rename
+- [github.com/akshzyx/create-service-accounts](https://github.com/akshzyx/create-service-accounts) download ZIP then extract to your PC folder